 How to Look at DTC codes?

-Every single modern vehicle has an On-board Diagnostic system or OBD system that lets you read all the diagnostic trouble codes in an instant.
-Whenever you have your check engine light on, it means that your vehicle’s OBD system detects a malfunction that needs to be resolved.
+Every single modern vehicle has an On-board Diagnostic system or OBD system that lets you read all the DTC diagnostic trouble codes in an instant.
+Whenever you have your check engine light on, it means that your vehicle’s on-board diagnostics system detects a malfunction that needs to be resolved.

 Thankfully all of these systems share the same way to look at DTC codes.
 You can read all your diagnostic trouble codes by simply using the OBD-II port on your vehicle.
 Though if you operate heavy machinery with diesel engines, you will have to use a J1939 port.